unoconv/unoserver/README.rst

 -----

 Installing unoserver installs three scripts, `unoserver`, `unoconverter` and `unocompare`.
-All can also be run as modules with `python3 -m unoserver.server`, `python3 -m unoserver.converter` and `python3 -m unoserver.comparer` with the same arguments as the main scripts.
+The server can also be run as a module with `python3 -m unoserver.server`, with the same arguments as the main script, which can be useful as it must be run with the LibreOffice provided Python.

 Unoserver
 ~~~~~~~~~